debrouwere/draughtsman/README.md

 ## Advanced usage

 You can also use Draughtsman as a proxy: it'll process any file formats it knows about, and forward any other requests, like for PHP files, to a proper web server of your choosing.
+This saves you from having to switch back and forth and back and forth between URLs if you have need for a secondary web server like Apache.

 To use Draughtsman as a proxy, use the `--relay` argument, e.g. `draughtsman ./test/example --port 5000 --relay http://localhost:8888`.